aadittambe/blog/_posts/2022-03-10-selenium-github-actions.md

 ## 🧐 Moral of the story

-In conclusion, you may never have to go back to downloading a WebDriver, and re-downloading it every time your browser updates, if you use this `webdriver-manager`.
+In conclusion, if you use `webdriver-manager`, you may never have to go back to downloading a WebDriver — and continue re-downloading it every time your browser updates.

 Happy web scraping & automating! 🤖